Skip to content

 Key Summary

-• castShadow: Set an object to create a shadow.
+• castShadow: Set an object to cast a shadow.

-• receiveShadow: Set a shadow to be cast on the object surface.
+• receiveShadow: Set a shadow to be cast on an object's surface.

-• Quality Control: You can adjust the balance between performance and sharpness through ShadowManager.
+• Quality Control: You can adjust the balance between performance and sharpness through the ShadowManager.

 Next Steps